 - Land use right, based on which the owner of a building which was built on a land owned by a different person has the right to use the land to the extent required for the access and use of the building, during the lifetime of the building. - Usufruct right, based on which a person is entitled to possess, use and collect income and other proceeds from a real property owned by someone else; however, the beneficiary of the usufruct right cannot sell or otherwise dispose of the real property.
-Usufruct right can be granted for (i) the lifetime of a private individual beneficiary or (ii) for maximum 50 years, if the beneficiary is a legal entity.

-- Right to use (beneficial use), which is similar to the usufruct right, but (i) the private individual beneficiary can only use the property to meet their own needs and those of their relatives living in the same household or (ii) the legal entity beneficiary may only use and collect the benefits of the property in accordance with its purpose and activity set out in its foundation document. - Easement right, based on which the possessor of a real estate is entitled to use someone else's property for a specific purpose or require the owner of such other property to refrain from certain activities.
-Easement right may be grated for granting of rights of way, supply and drainage of water, building of a cellar, etc.
+Usufruct right can be granted for (i) the lifetime of a private individual beneficiary or (ii) for maximum 50 years, if the beneficiary is a legal entity. - Right to use (beneficial use), which is similar to the usufruct right, but (i) the private individual beneficiary can only use the property to meet their own needs and those of their relatives living in the same household or (ii) the legal entity beneficiary may only use and collect the benefits of the property in accordance with its purpose and activity set out in its foundation document. - The right to use jointly owned real estate, the right to use jointly owned real estates may be registered for the whole or a part of a jointly owned property, or for a condominium, defined in kind or expressed in area.